 Before starting, I’ll show you a short video presentation that I’ve created in just a few minutes using the Real-Time Rendering environment in Edificius, the BIM software for architectural design.

-If you would like to produce a similar video, I suggest you to first download Edificius and then follow my tips for improving your architectural Visualization skills.
+If you would like to produce a similar video, I suggest you keep followings my tips.

 What is Real-Time Rendering?

 Let me first clarify what Real-Time Rendering is all about, starting off with the rendering concept.

 In short, the term rendering is used to define the process that allows you to obtain, starting from a three-dimensional computer model, a very realistic static image based on project data.
 The photorealistic rendering is fundamental in the activity of architectural design having the objective to illustrate an idea, a project, a model that does not yet exist.

 With the latest advances in hardware, you can now achieve the highest possible degree of photorealism at an acceptable minimum rendering speed and also render the entire 3D model in real time so as to be able to explore it as it was already built.

 Real-Time Rendering for architecture consists of images and animations rendered with such speed that the time taken by the computer to calculate them is imperceptible to the end user.

 All this is extraordinary because it is no longer a simple static and two-dimensional image of the project but a complete dynamic and rendered in real time 3D model.

 In this way you can move freely within the spaces that you have created, verify your design choices in detail and make, if necessary, changes in real time to the model.
 Moreover, from the rendered 3D model you can obtain with a simple click the model drawings to be used when presenting your project: